sapcc/absent-metrics-operator/docs/playbook.md

 # Playbook for Operators

-> This document assumes that you have already read and understood the [general
+> [!NOTE]
-> README](../README.md).
+> This document assumes that you have already read and understood the [general README](../README.md).
 If not, start reading there.

 This document contains instruction on how to deal with _absence alerts_.